Proper nutrition for diseases of the nervous system. Muscular dystrophy

 • protein;

-• fat.
+• fatty

-According to the etiology, dystrophy happens:
+According to etiology, dystrophy occurs:

 • Acquired.
 Appears under the influence of external or internal factors and has a more favorable prognosis, in contrast to congenital forms.

-Subject to underweight dystrophy divided into the following groups:
+Taking into account body weight deficiency dystrophy divided into the following groups:

 Hypotrophy at the first stage is expressed by a body weight deficit of approximately 15-22% relative to the physiological norm.
 The person’s condition is satisfactory, with a slight decrease in subcutaneous fat deposits, decreased skin turgor and appetite.

 In children, paratrophy is most often provoked by excessive food intake or an unbalanced diet with insufficient protein and a large amount of carbohydrates.
-Inactive children on artificial feeding with different types of diathesis are more prone to paratrophy.
+Inactive children on artificial feeding with various types of diathesis are more prone to paratrophy.
 Systematic physical inactivity and prolonged overfeeding often develop obesity, as one of the symptoms of paratrophic dystrophy.
 Also clinical symptoms of paratrophy are:

 • lethargy;

-• disturbed emotional tone;
+• impaired emotional tone;

 • dyspnea;